 Honey Syrup – A great alternative to simple syrup, but made with honey and water.
 This is a healthier option to sweeten a mocktail.

-Maple Syrup – For winter mocktails, maple syrup is a wonderful option to sweeten mocktails.
-It goes great with flavors like cranberry and vanilla.
+Maple Syrup – For winter mocktails, maple syrup is a beautiful option to sweeten them.
+It goes excellent with flavors like cranberry and vanilla.

 Agave – A low glycemic sweetener option.

-Next, muddle it with the simple syrup and citrus juice to let the aromas out.
-You will strain the cocktail leaving any full herbs behind.
+Next, muddle it with simple syrup and citrus juice to let the aromas out.
+You will strain the cocktail, leaving any whole herbs behind.
 Here’s a list of herbs and berries that work great!

 - Lemon Balm